sirreus/tv-show-browser/README.md

 In the project directory, you can run:

 ### `npm i`

 - for installing a package dependencies

 ### `npm start`

 - runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`

 - launches the test runner in the interactive watch mode to check if everything works great.

+### `npm run deploy`

+- run a manual deployment on GitHub Pages